What Would You Do?

 • What they could do to help them

-In the example above, students might practice empathy by:
+In the example above, students can practice empathy by:

-• Thinking about why they might feel uncomfortable, because someone could feel lonely when they are the “new kid” and don’t know where to sit during lunch.
+• Thinking about how someone probably feels nervous when they are the “new kid” and they don’t know anyone else.

-• Taking action to help them, and inviting them to sit at their table.
+• Taking action to help them by inviting them to sit at their table.

 • Think about a time when you felt sad, lonely, or upset.
 Did someone help you?
 What did they do, and how did their actions make you feel?